 Go for graphics

 Give your guests something stunning to scrawl their names on by designing a piece of graphic art.
 Want roses, branches, birds, hearts, even an anchor or two?
-Find them all in the Overlays tab, or click Your own and bring in any image your lil’ loved-crazed heart desires.
+Find them all in the Graphics tab, or click Your own and bring in any image your lil’ loved-crazed heart desires.
 For this look, we used Vintage Blossoms and jazzed ’em up with selection from Labels.

 Don’t forget the date